bufbuild-ru/docs/docs/migration-guides/migrate-from-protolock/index.md

 ### Protolock flags that are `buf` configuration options

-The Protolock flag `--ignore` can be handled by the `breaking.ignore` and `breaking.ignore_only` configuration options.The Protolock flag `--protoroot` doesn't have a direct equivalent, but is effectively handled by defining the workspace with a [`buf.yaml`](../../configuration/v2/buf-yaml/) configuration file.The Protolock flag `--lockdir` is handled by your against input, as `buf` can take multiple types of input to compare against.
+The Protolock flag `--ignore` can be handled by the `breaking.ignore` and `breaking.ignore_only` configuration options.

+The Protolock flag `--protoroot` doesn't have a direct equivalent, but is effectively handled by defining the workspace with a [`buf.yaml`](../../configuration/v2/buf-yaml/) configuration file.

+The Protolock flag `--lockdir` is handled by your against input, as `buf` can take multiple types of input to compare against.
 The equivalent in `buf` is to specify your Buf image location with `--against path/to/lock.binpb`.

 ## Equivalent commands

-There are multiple methods to compare versions in `buf`, see the [breaking usage](../../breaking/quickstart/) documentation for more details.This section assumes you are using stored [Buf image](../../reference/images/) files as your method of comparing versions of your Protobuf schema.
+There are multiple methods to compare versions in `buf`, see the [breaking usage](../../breaking/quickstart/) documentation for more details.

+This section assumes you are using stored [Buf image](../../reference/images/) files as your method of comparing versions of your Protobuf schema.

 ### `protolock init`